jestern77/LaserDrawing/README.md

 I will update slowly depending on time.
 They can be used to control Lasers or Vectrex modified monitors or any vector screen, e.g. Oscilloscopes.
 I assume you are using a MOTU DC coupled soundcard, though these work with normal multichannel soundcards too (with DC removal).

-for info write to: albynovello - at - gmail - dot - com.
+for info /  bug report write to: albynovello - at - gmail - dot - com.
 Donations at the same address using paypal.

 Alberto Novello, www.jestern.com 2019